Searchlight, Cal-Nev-Ari and Palm Gardens

 Starting in July of 2003 the SNTC, in cooperation with the City of Mesquite and the Aging Disabilities Service Division, commenced senior transportation services.
 This service provides seniors with transportation directly to the doctor from their homes.
 It also provides rides to the Senior Center for nutrition, activities and seminars.
 The SNTC also provides custom out-of-town trips by reservation and express trips to Las Vegas on Mondays.

 Click here to view our local transit schedule.

 Click here to view our express schedule.

 In the spring of 2009, the SNTC received (through the Nevada Department of Transportation’s American Recovery and Reinvestment Act) four new vehicles.
 The SNTC has realized these new vehicles have enabled us to maintain service in Mesquite much more efficiently.
 The SNTC plans to provide expanded services to meet the needs of a growing community.
 These vehicles were the first new vehicles the SNTC Mesquite operation had received since 2002.

 In 2010, Silver Rider Transit in Mesquite and Bunkerville provided over 60,000 rides.
 Both communities have a combined population of approximately 11,300.
-Most of the passengers transported were casino employees, seniors and children, once again proving the great need for this service in these communities.
+Most of the passengers transported were casino employees, seniors, disabled, and children, once again proving the great need for this service in these communities.
 Transportation is open to the general public.